Millgrove

 Millgrove is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Millgrove, evaluated at the latest Census, consisted entirely of houses with 0.0% other dwellings.
-This contrasted with Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Millgrove stood at 35.2%, with mortgaged dwellings at 49.3% and rented ones at 15.5%.
+In Millgrove, as per the latest Census evaluation, all dwellings were houses (100.0%), with no semi-detached homes, apartments, or other types recorded.
+This is unlike Melbourne metro's dwelling composition of 67.9% houses and 32.1% other dwellings.
+Home ownership in Millgrove stood at 35.2%, with mortgaged properties at 49.3% and rented dwellings at 15.5%.
 The median monthly mortgage repayment was $1,300, lower than Melbourne metro's average of $2,000.
-Median weekly rent in Millgrove was $305, compared to Melbourne metro's $390.
+The median weekly rent in Millgrove was $305, compared to Melbourne metro's $390.
 Nationally, Millgrove's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing